Thoughts are things, and self pity is one of those insidious, repulsive habits.

 It’s one of those bizarre pleasures that takes us back to being a kid again.
 That moment when you moan “poor me”, and ironically, that’s what actually happens.

 That word “poor” suddenly has two meanings.
-Not only is your mindset in sad shape, but you end up repelling the very clients you’re meant to be serving.
+Not only is your mindset in sad shape, but you end up blocking the positive mindset that’s going to take you to a life of authenticity and abundance.

 So let’s shift that, shall we?
 Let’s start with the following thoughts:

 - What are you NOT being grateful for?
-Truly, there must be something or someone – that you can feel positive about.
+Truly, there must be something in our life or someone – that you can feel positive about.

 - If you don’t believe me, watch the movie: “It’s A Wonderful Life”.
-It might bring a tear to your eye and a smile to your face (and renewed hope that you really DO have it pretty darn good).
+(Whether it’s the holidays or not), it might bring a tear to your eye and a smile to your face (and renewed hope that you really DO have it pretty darn good).

 The bottom line is: It’s time to pull your mind out of the proverbial pity party gutter, and get back to being the fabulous, incredibly talented and powerful human that you are.